CardanoPress/plugin-stake-pools/readme.txt

 == Description ==

 The Stake Pools plugin allows stake pool operators or projects to list their stake pools for users to delegate their wallets to.

 If you're a single stake pool operator, you can simply use the plugin to display your stake pool details and have a connect button that will allow users to use a Cardano based Web3 wallet and delegate to your pool, directly from your website.

 As a mulit stake pool operator owner or a projects that is using a collection of stake pools that you may or may not own, you can list the various stake pools by pool ID, have the statistics and data displayed accordingly and allow users to delegate to these stake pools.

 This can be used in conjuction with the ISPO plugin that we have created that will provide rewards calculators for those that want to use a group of stake pools for multi rewards distribution, similar to how SundaeSwap ran their ISO in early 2021.

-The CardanoPress Governance plugin allows projects to engage with their users by allowing them to cast votes on-chain.
-For any decentralised autonomous organisation, this is a must.
-The Governance plugins will allow you to write and publish proposals, allow you to set up the parameters around voting power and view historic proposals and their results.

 This plugin requires the parent plugin [CardanoPress](https://wordpress.org/plugins/cardanopress/) and a free account with [Blockfrost](http://bit.ly/3W90KDd) to be able to talk to the Cardano blockchain.